Table of Contents

 - Why didn’t the blog owner feature SEO metrics such as the ones discussed above?

 - Don’t they provide even more in-depth information about the blog’s authority?

 While they would be fine additions to the provided dataset, not everybody understands what they mean.

 In the first place, you want to create an Advertise page that caters to all prospects.
-That means you want to showcase impressive data not only just SEOs, but also marketers, small businesses, and the like.
+That means you want to showcase impressive data not only SEOs but also marketers, small businesses, and the like.

 The number of daily and monthly traffic is information that speaks to everybody.
-On the other hand, DA, DR, and Flow Metrics are variables that only SEOs are worried about.
+On the other hand, DA, DR, and Flow Metrics are variables only SEOs worry about.

 That’s why it’s best to just leave it out for link sellers to figure it out themselves.
 Shout Me Loud showed different ways you can advertise your business on their blog.